ibm-build-lab/cp4d-install/4.5_swe/README.md

     ./launch.sh
     ```
     This will start a container image with the prompt opened in the `/terraform` directory, pointed to the repo directory.
-6. Create a working copy of the terraform by running **./setup-workspace.sh**.
+6. Each automation you run will create a workspace that will be persisted as long as the Docker container is installed.
+Therefore, we need to create a new working copy of this automation terraform by running **./setup-workspace.sh**.
+This script has a number of optional arguments, run with -h to see all the options:
     ```bash
     ./setup-workspace.sh -n cp4d45 -r ca-tor -s odf
     ```